 Thermal throttling can negatively impact your frame rate in games and can lessen the lifespan of the hardware inside.
 I recommend buying a laptop cooling pad with fans installed.
 By sitting your laptop on one of these cooling pads you can greatly reduce thermals and it helps prevent thermal throttling.

 Most laptops don’t allow you to upgrade components such as the GPU or CPU, which means that after 4 or 5 years you might find that newer sim racers and other games are harder for your laptop to run.
 A USB hub will also be a necessary expense as most laptops simply don’t have enough USB ports to accommodate the number of peripherals a sim racing setup would need.

 6 Things To Look For In A Laptop For Sim Racing

-1. The Graphics card
+1. The Graphics Card

 Arguably the most important component of a laptop for sim racing would be the graphics card inside.
 Most games are GPU-bound, meaning they require more power from the graphics card than any other component.
 The GPU will affect the smoothness of the experience as well as how high you can set the graphics quality.

 It’s especially important that you get a laptop with a GPU that you are sure can run your sim racer, as more often than not, the GPU is not upgradeable or interchangeable in laptops.
 The most powerful GPUs on the market right now are of the RTX 3000 series.
-All of the laptops that made it onto this list feature an RTX 3060 or better.
+All of the laptops that made it onto our list feature an RTX 3060 or better.